What is Damp Proofing?

-Damp is able to build up in floors, walls, lofts and basements very easily, allowing mould, rot and mildew to take hold and spread.
+Damp builds up in floors, walls, lofts and basements very easily, allowing mould, rot and mildew to take hold and spread.

 This can lead to the core of your home becoming fundamentally damaged if left untreated.

-This is why it is imperative that you Damp Proof your home and prevent a potential loss of structural integrity and even a potential collapse if left untreated too long.
+That’s why it’s imperative that you Damp Proof your home and prevent a potential loss of structural integrity and even a potential collapse if left untreated too long.

 The Dumfries and Galloway Area is particularly sensitive to high levels of humidity and moisture.
-As this is the case, we deliver a wide range of services aimed at protecting your home and preventing the buildup of dampness.
+We deliver a wide range of services aimed at protecting your home and preventing the buildup of dampness.

-If you need a Damp Proofing survey in Moffat, Lockerbie, Dumfries, Annan, Castle Douglas, Thornhill, Gretna, Langholm, Carlisle or Glasgow, please request our free survey by filling in the form below.
+If you need a Damp Proofing survey in the following areas, please request our free survey by filling in the form below.